SherlockH0/Blog-API/README.md

 <details>
 <summary>With Poetry (All systems with Poetry installed)</summary>

-Install the project using poetry, migrate the database, and create superuser:
+Install the project using poetry, migrate the database, and create superuser (optional):

 ```bash
 poetry install